rust-lang/rfcs/active/0000-deref-move.md

 4. If a value is being dereferenced and does not implement `DerefMove` but does implement `Deref`, use `deref`.

-This applies to implicit derefences as well.
+This applies to implicit dereferences as well.

-Remove all special treatment of `Box` by the borrow checker.
-Instead, add an implementation of `DerefMove` for `Box` in the standard library roughly as
+This means that (at least with DST) it is now possible remove all special treatment of `Box` by the borrow checker.
+To do this, we would have add an implementation of `DerefMove` for `Box` in the standard library roughly as
 follows: